After completing this part of the tutorial, you will be able to choose an appropriate non-perturbative technique

 Record suppression: Remove an entire participant’s data if their combination of attributes is so unique that no other technique can adequately protect them.

-Another example is the replacement of credit card number values with XXX.
+Example: Replacing credit card number values with XXX.
 In the credit card example, the application of the character masking technique can be partial, hence only the first 9 numbers are replaced.
 Further, the overall number of characters stays the same, hence: XXXX XXXX XXXX 1234.

 Suppression is often used as a last resort after recoding: if recoding alone is not enough to bring all records up to the required k-anonymity threshold, targeted cell suppression can close the remaining gaps.